mavryk-network/testnets/teztnets_xyz_page/website/index.markdown

 layout: home
 ---

-Current testnets for the [Tezos](https://tezos.com) blockchain are listed here.
+Current testnets for the [Mavryk](https://mavryk.org) blockchain are listed here.
 [Read more](about/).

-This list of Teztnets is also available in [json format](https://testnets.mavryk.org/teztnets.json).
+This list of Testnets is also available in [json format](https://testnets.mavryk.org/teztnets.json).